Mihirgupta25/open-source-tracker/README.md

 For detailed information about our system architecture, data flow, and environment separation, see our **[Architecture Documentation](ARCHITECTURE.md)**.

 ### Quick Overview
-- **Frontend**: React app served via CloudFront CDN
+- **Frontend**: React 19 app served via CloudFront CDN
 - **Backend**: Serverless Lambda functions with API Gateway
 - **Database**: DynamoDB with separate staging/production tables
 - **Scheduling**: EventBridge for automated data collection
 - **Security**: AWS Secrets Manager for token management
+- **Multi-Repository**: Support for tracking multiple repositories simultaneously

 ---

 ## 🔧 Customization

 ### Adding New Metrics
-1. Create a new Lambda function in `backend/scripts/`
+1. Create a new Lambda function in `backend/`
 2. Add EventBridge rule for scheduling
 3. Update the frontend with new chart component
 4. Deploy via GitHub Actions